corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 This flow will create a `ChangeRequestState` with `PENDING` status.

 {{< note >}}
-When you request new roles the changes will overwrite your existing roles.
+When you request new roles, the changes will overwrite your existing roles.
 {{< /note >}}

 As an authorised member you can: